ALucek/NeedleInAVidStack/README.md

 └── analysis/   # Text files containing analysis results
 ```

-Each analysis file includes:
-- Overview of the audio content
-- Timestamped examples of target topics
-- Context and direct quotes
-- Confidence assessment of the findings

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.